jkaho/readme-generator/README.md

-# My Project
+# Project Name
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Description
-Great Project
+This is a good project.\nThis is what it does.
 ## Table of Contents
 - [Installation](#Installation)
 - [Usage](#Usage)